 Although Grace officially began on January 1, 2013, our roots go back 251 years.
 The way Grace came into being is an amazing story, and we are at once the oldest and the newest church in the Episcopal Diocese of Western Massachusetts.
 We are a vibrant, new congregation that includes the history of two historic churches: St. James, Great Barrington, and St. George’s, Lee.

 After the fall of the wall (July 2008), St James continued at Crissey Farm with only an electronic keyboard.
 But Charles Olegar and the choir insisted on keeping the variety and vitality of our music program in spite of these difficulties.
-Without an organ, the choir played a much larger role in leading the congregation gaining in confidence and skill.
-Percussion instruments such as drums, finger cymbals, Tibetan singing bells, tambourine, and wind chimes have been used to add color and atmosphere.
-When St Georges, another music loving congregation began co worshiping with us, they appreciated the energy and variety of our music.
+Without an organ, the choir played a much larger role in leading the congregation to gain confidence and skill.
+Percussion instruments such as drums, finger cymbals, Tibetan singing bells, tambourines, and wind chimes have been used to add color and atmosphere.
+When St Georges, another music-loving congregation began co-worshiping with us, they appreciated the energy and variety of our music.

 How two became one: